apache/jena-site/content/documentation/shacl/index.md

 Example
 [`Shacl02_validateTransaction`](https://github.com/apache/jena/tree/master/jena-shacl/src/main/java/org/apache/jena/shacl/examples/Shacl02_validateTransaction.java)
-shows how to update a graph only if, after the changes, the graph is validate according to the shapes provided.
+shows how to update a graph only if, after the changes, the graph is validated according to the shapes provided.